lamke07/stat545demo/README.md

 Edit the ReadMe file to add new information

-This is a new change that is made on my computer.
+This is a new change that is made on my computer that I updated online.